Statistical Learning of Value-at-Risk and Expected Shortfall: Conditionally Student- Toy Model

 \subsection{Numerical Results}

-We use a dimension of $d=25$ for the state space of $X$, leading to $1+d+\frac{d(d+1)}{2}=351$ monomials in the multivariate polynomials $P_1$ and $P_2$.
-The coefficients $\lambda$ and $\mu$ of those monomials are drawn independently from a standard normal distribution.
-For this example, we use $2^{19}=524288$ training points and the same number of testing points for computing the errors.
-For the Adam algorithm, we used $2000$ epochs, mini-batching with batches of size $2^{15}=32768$ a learning rate $\gamma=0.01$, and the rest of the parameters kept at their default values as in \citet{kingma2014adam}.
+We take $P, Q$, and $S$ as quadratic functions of $x$ and set $\nu = 3$.
+We use a dimension of $d=25$ for the state space of $X$.
+The nonzero coefficients of these polynomials are drawn independently from a standard normal distribution.
+For this example, we use $n=2^{19}=524288$ training points and the same number of testing points for computing the errors.
+For the Adam algorithm, we used $2000$ epochs, mini-batching with batches of size $2^{15}=32768,$ a learning rate $\eta=0.01$, and the rest of the parameters kept at their default values as per \citep{kingma2014adam}.

+Figures \ref{fig:converge_NRMSE_var_es} shows the convergence of the learnings at rate close to $n^{-\frac{1}{4}}$, consistent with the controls of Theorem \ref{t:cvrateNNq} for the VaR and of Theorem \ref{t:cvesnn} for the ES.
+As our sample size $n =2^{19}$ satisfies \eqref{equdesineequ:thresold}, this is in line with the discussion following Theorem \ref{thebouerrrrad}.
+Notice that setting $\nu = 3$ yields the integrability of order $p=2$ of the $t$-distributed response $Y$, making the statistical bound in \citet{shen2021deep} have a lower rate than ours (see Remark \ref{r:rate}).